Office Hours: Billing Questions:

 1302 Lower Bull Run Rd, West Mifflin, PA 15122 Matt Fetzko, President

-In order to meet current and future financial obligations and operational costs the WMSSMA Board was forced to increase user fees.
+In order to meet current and future financial obligations and operational costs the WMSSSA Board was forced to increase user fees.
 The Authority operates in a highly regulated environment.
 There are no built in revenue increases.
 The Authority gets over 97% of its income from its user fees.

 The Authority consists of a sewage transportation and treatment system with major interceptors, pumping facilities and plants developed and maintained in order provide wastewater collection services while ensuring cost-effective services for the greater good of citizens within the community.
 It also manages the Storm Water Program